-1.Write short answers of the following in about 150 words each :
+1.Write short answers of the following questions in about 150 words each: 10 x 5=50 marks

-(b) Examine the problems of maintaining objectivity and value neutrality in social science research.
+4. (a) Examine Max Weber’s method of maintaining objectivity in social research.

 SECTION – B

-5. Write short answers of the following in about 150 words each : 10 x 5=50 marks
+5. Write short answers to the following questions in about 150 words each

-(a) Distinguish between the social organization of work in feudal society and in capitalist society.
+(a) Describe the nature of social organization of work in industrial society.

 SECTION – A

-1. Write short notes with a sociological perspective on the following in about 150 words each: 10 x 5=50 marks
+1. Write short notes with a sociological perspective on the following, in about 150 words each:

 SECTION – B

-(b) What are the major concerns of ethnic identity and religious identity in India?
+(c) What are the factors accounting for the resurgence of ethnic identity movements in India?